xtzhang926/SplitRAG/README.md

 1. source code, summary files, CSV/JSON analysis outputs, and small metadata files are kept directly visible;
 2. large collections of numbered `.txt` prompt/output/score files are stored in ZIP archives;
 3. numbered files inside archives are not renamed because their indices align the benchmark instance, prompt, prediction, and score;
-4. trained model weights larger than GitHub's normal file-size limit are stored as GitHub Release assets or with Git LFS.
+4. trained LoRA adapters and the KQA Pro parser adapter are distributed as compressed GitHub Release assets.

 ## API models